 The SSID in the Probe Request frame is the wildcard SSID.

 2) The SSID in the Probe Request frame matches the SSID of the STA’s.

+2a) The STA is a member of a multiple BSSID set and the SSID in the Probe Request frame matches any of the SSIDs of the members of that multiple BSSID set.(#2010)

 The SSID List element is present in the Probe Request frame and includes the SSID of the STA’s BSS.

-The STA is not a mesh STA and the Address 3 field of the Probe Request frame does not contain a wildcard BSSID and does not match the BSSID of the STA’s BSS
+The STA is not a mesh STA and the Address 3 field of the Probe Request frame does not contain a wildcard BSSID and one of the following criteria is met:

+The STA is not a member of a multiple BSSID set and the Address 3 field of the Probe Request frame does not match the BSSID of the STA’s BSS(#2010)

+The STA is a member of a multiple BSSID set and the Address 3 field of the Probe Request frame does not match the BSSID of any of the BSS in the multiple BSSID set.(#2010)

 The STA has dot11InterworkingServiceActivated equal to true and the Probe Request frame contains an Interworking element and an Extended Capabilities element whose Interworking field contains the value 1, and at least one of the following criteria is not met: